-But my dogged, unrelenting quest for peace and healing persists, even when I don’t know where the stamina is coming from.
+But my dogged, unrelenting quest for healing persists, even when I don’t know where the stamina is coming from.
 Part of that healing is to write personal stories about taboo topics because struggling silently keeps us all unwell, and writing is how I reclaim my power, strength, and leadership.
 Most importantly, speaking up is my anti-shame activism, to companion, inspire, and lend hope to people who are still suffering alone with stigmatized issues, and to expand our narrow cultural definition of what it means to be a strong but vulnerable human being.

 Because my stories and life are filled with an excess of heartache and loss, I’ve often thought I shouldn’t write until I have a happy ending to balance the intensity.
 A friend recently pointed out that the so-called happy ending may be that I wake up each day, and despite enormous hurdles, I stay in the race, and keep searching.

 By revealing my truths, my hope is that it will inspire and embolden you to share yours with people you love and trust.
-And in doing so, you begin to break the isolation that is endemic to deep, chronic struggle.
+And in doing so, we begin to break the isolation that is endemic to deep, chronic struggle.

 To all you gutsy, beautiful, complicated humans, especially those of you fighting hard, long invisible battles, I’m with you, and rooting as hard for you as I am for me.